Pancreatitis In Your Cat

 The Chronic Form Of Pancreatitis

-Organs #2 Chronic Inflammation Of The Liver And Gall Bladder
+Organs #2 : Chronic Inflammation Of Your Cat’s Liver And Gall Bladder

-Veterinarians use ambiguous terms to describe what is happening in your cat’s liver and generally lump it in with their gall bladder.
+Unlike physicians, veterinarians use somewhat ambiguous terms to describe what is happening in your cat’s liver.
+When they do, they generally lump its liver in with its gall bladder.
 Chole in Latin means bile.
-Bile is produced in your cat’s liver but stored in its gallbladder.
-The term used include cholangiohepatitis because it is rare for the liver and gall bladder not to be simultaneously effected.
-They are basically all due to the same inflammatory process.
-The names reflect the changes that are predominating in any one cat and the preferences of the pathologist describing them.
+Bile is produced in your cat’s liver, but it is stored in its gallbladder.
+In cats it is called cholangiohepatitis because it is rare for the liver and gall bladder not to be simultaneously affected.
+The various names applied reflect the microscopic changes that are most prominent in any one cat and the preferences of the pathologist describing them.
 Your cat’s liver contains a system of branched conduits (its biliary tree) leading to its gall bladder and on out into its upper small intestine (its duodenum) through the cat’s bile duct.
 When your veterinarian believes that your cat’s gall bladder and the bile duct leading to its small intestine are the centers of inflammation, your vet is more likely to use the terms cholecystitis, cholangitis or even bile duct obstruction.
 As in pancreatitis the cause of this chronic inflammation remains unknown.

-Many cats with chronic pancreatic also have chronic or recurrent diarrhea and/or vomit – particularly when blood tests, ultrasound or biopsies show that their livers are also chronically inflamed.
+Many cats with chronic pancreatitis also have chronic or recurrent diarrhea and/or vomit – particularly when blood tests, ultrasound or biopsies show that their liver, gallbladder and/or intestines are also chronically inflamed.
 It is usually the upper two sections (duodenum & jejunum) of their small intestine that are most inflamed.
 IBD is actually a catch-all term that includes a number of discrete conditions with a variety of causes.
 Read about IBD in cats here.
 If biopsies are obtained from your pet due to the suspicion of pancreatitis or exploratory surgery, it would be wise to also take them from upper areas of the cat’s intestine.
 This is because another chronic problem, lymphocytic-plasmacytic gastroenteritis (LPG) , can cause the same symptoms.
 The treatment of the two conditions, IBD and LPG are not entirely the same.
 LPG usually improves when cats receive corticosteroids, IBD due to triad disease may not. (read here)

 What Are The Signs Of Pancreatitis In Cats?

-With time, when the acute pancreatic inflammation subsides, your cat’s appetite can return.
-In fact, they can eat more than before it became ill.
-But these cats, when destined to lapse into chronic pancreatitis as they commonly do, tend to never regain their prior weight because they no longer produce the enzymes they need to absorb the food.
-Food passing through their digestive tract undigested may cause their stools to be loose, smelly and pale.
-This leads to bacterial overgrowth with undesirable organisms.
-Some of these cats get treated with metronidazole which often does bring about temporary improvement.
+With time, when the acute pancreatic inflammation subsides, your cat’s appetite should return.
+In fact it might eat more than before it became ill.
+But these cats, when destined to lapse into chronic pancreatitis as they commonly do, tend to never regain their prior weight because they no longer produce enough of the enzymes they need to digest and absorb sufficient food nutrients.
+Food passing through their digestive tract undigested may cause their stools to be loose, pale and smelly.
+This leads to bacterial overgrowth in their digestive tract with undesirable organisms.
+Some of these cats show temporary improvement when treated with metronidazole.
 Others get misdiagnosed as having a primary giardia or tritrchomonas infection, others yet with food allergies.

 Could My Cat’s Life Be In Danger?